Quick presentation#

 • You have many videos to process or to compose in a complicated way.

-• You want to automatize the creation of videos or GIFs on a web server (Django, Flask, etc.)
+• You want to automate the creation of videos or GIFs on a web server (Django, Flask, etc.)

-• You want to automatize tedious tasks, like title insertions tracking objects, cuting scenes, making end credits, subtitles, etc…
+• You want to automate tedious tasks, like title insertions tracking objects, cutting scenes, making end credits, subtitles, etc…

 • You want to code your own video effects to do something no existing video editor can.